aarzt21/deep-learning/README.md

   So basically, we trained a CNN to compare pictures.
 The our approach was inspired by the so called Face-Net paper: https://arxiv.org/abs/1503.03832.

+  Once we wrote our custom loss function we used pre-trained weights for the CNN (ResNet50 and VGG16).
+  The final step was to train multiple CNN's and do a majority voting to average out the noise and get better predictive performance - which did the trick for cracking the hard baseline.

 The project was part of the ETH course "Introduction to Machine Learning" and we scored a straight 6.00 (A+) on this particular project.